 Writing in the Sciences and Engineering

-Writing for the Sciences Workshops: Recorded GWC workshops focusing on writing in the sciences and engineering, such as dissertation proposals, journal articles, and article-based dissertations.
+Writing for the Sciences Workshop Videos: Recorded GWC workshops focusing on writing in the sciences and engineering, such as dissertation proposals, journal articles, and article-based dissertations.

 Writing in the Sciences: This course, provided by Stanford University, is free to audit through Coursera.
 It addresses general writing strategies as well as best practices for writing a scientific manuscript.